 OPERATION CHRISTMAS CHILD

-As a church, HPBC packed 150 shoe boxes.
+In 2016, HPBC packed 150 shoe boxes as a church.
 As a drop off location, HPBC received an additional 548 shoeboxes for a total of 698 shoe boxes making their way to the hands of children all around the world!

 THANK YOU to the many volunteers who gave of your time and money to help make this happen.